callmeexin/langmanus4BIA/README.md

 ### Configuration

-LangManus uses a three-layer LLM system, which are respectively used for reasoning, basic tasks, and vision-language tasks.
+BiaGhosterCoder uses a three-layer LLM system, which are respectively used for reasoning, basic tasks, and vision-language tasks.
 Configuration is done using the `conf.yaml` file in the root directory of the project.
 You can copy `conf.yaml.example` to `conf.yaml` to start the configuration:
 ```bash
 cp conf.yaml.example conf.yaml
 ```